coderextreme/impact.dir/impactVL/README.md

 This needs to be generalized.
 Think how to do hypergraphs.
 More verbose would be an option, IDK, i don’t want to reinvent a document format.

-Good question about BVH!
 I am proposing a new mocap format that doesn’t need a hierarchy, and can do streaming, graph or grid data.

 Inspired by Katy Schildmeyer's Joint Location format.